alterNERDtive/VaultHunters-tweaks/README.md

   modifiers past level 20.
 * Vault compass can once again be put in a backpack.
 The exploit that prompted the ban has been fixed, the ban not lifted.
+* Totems of Undying stack in backpacks again.
+Since they no longer revive you, the unstackability is not necessary anymore.

 ## QoL Changes